Azerbaijan Airlines: Cabins

-Azerbaijan Airlines features three travel classes – Economy Class, Premium Economy, and Business Class.
+Azerbaijan Airlines features three travel classes – Economy Class, Premium Economy Class, and Business Class.
 AZAL also offers a Class Upgrade service, available exclusively at their sales offices and official agencies.
 Economy Class passengers can enhance their travel experience by upgrading to Business Class or Premium Economy.
 Additionally, Premium Economy passengers can upgrade to Business Class.
 By choosing the Class Upgrade service, travelers also gain access to the AZAL Lounge at Heydar Aliyev International Airport.
 Passengers can upgrade their class of service after purchasing a ticket by contacting Customer Care at least 24 hours before the scheduled flight departure.
 Upgrades can also be requested during check-in at the airport or on board the aircraft before departure by consulting with the cabin crew.

 Economy Class

 Economy Class on Azerbaijan Airlines offers a range of features and services at an affordable price.
 Economy Class seats provide legroom and are designed with reclining features and adjustable headrests.
 Economy Class in Boeing 787 and Boeing 767 aircraft features 10.6-inch touch screen monitors that offer access to a catalog of films, television series, music, and audio recordings.
-Airbus 319, Airbus 320, and Boeing 757 planes offer overhead monitors and access to multimedia content via "Wi-Fi Streaming."
+Airbus A319, Airbus A320, and Boeing 757 planes offer overhead monitors and access to multimedia content via "Wi-Fi Streaming."
 Azerbaijan Airlines provides passengers with Azerbaijani publications, with the selection varying based on the flight route.
 Economy Class passengers receive a free baggage allowance based on ticket price.
 Additional baggage is available for an additional cost.
 Meals and beverages are offered on board, depending on the departure time and destination.
 Special meals are available to suit dietary requirements at least 24 hours before departure.

 Premium Economy

 Premium Economy Class on Azerbaijan Airlines includes seats with extra legroom and wide-angle recline.
 Passengers receive priority check-in and boarding at airports, as well as priority lane service on departure from Terminal 1 of Heydar Aliyev International Airport and fast track service on arrival.
 Access to the AZAL Lounge at Terminal 1 of Heydar Aliyev International Airport is provided, along with priority check-in and baggage handling.
 Premium Economy passengers can also access Business Class Lounges at airports where the service is available.
 The class includes an increased free baggage allowance.
 Meals and beverages in Premium Economy Class are served on porcelain, and passengers receive a hot towel before each meal.
 Each Premium Economy Class seat on Boeing 787 aircraft has a 10.6-inch touch screen display with a selection of movies, TV programs, music, and audio recordings.
 Azerbaijani publications are offered, with the selection varying depending on the flight route.
 On long-haul flights, passengers receive a travel kit containing personal hygiene items, cosmetic products, and accessories.
-Children up to 6 years old receive a soft toy, while children aged 6-10 receive a children's kit.
+Children up to 6 years old receive a soft toy, while children aged 6–10 receive a children's kit.